Overnight Sweet Rolls - an easy breakfast dish for guests or family. Uses frozen roll dough, butterscotch pudding mix, pecans, and lots of butter!

-These Overnight Sweet Rolls are one of BeeBop’s favorites.
+These Overnight Sweet Rolls are one of BeeBop's favorites.
 They are so good.
 So easy, too.
-Especially nice if you have a house full of overnight guests because you prepare everything the night before and bake them off the next morning.
+They're especially nice if you have a house full of overnight guests because you prepare everything the night before and bake them off the next morning.

 But, I'm not going to lie to you.
 They are jam-packed full of buttery, sugary calories.
 That's why we have them only about once a year.

 I have a cookbook software program that calculates the calories, fat, etc of a recipe.
 When I put this one in and pressed "calculate," it coughed twice and fell over on its side.

 I got this recipe years ago from my friend, Joan, with whom I worked.
 She had gotten it from a friend, who got it from a friend, who got it....you understand.

 I really love the simplicity of this recipe.
 There's no mixing, proofing, or kneading required at all.
 Instead of making the dough from scratch, you'll simply use frozen parker house rolls!
 Who would have ever thought that you could make delicious cinnamon rolls from frozen bread dough?